Privacy and Cookies Notice

 We may disclose, and may have already disclosed, personal information to the following categories of third-parties:

-• Our service providers - Our business partners, suppliers and sub-contractors who help us provide our Website, products and services.
-This includes, for example, our e-commerce platform providers, analytics providers, marketing and advertising service providers, website development and troubleshooting service providers;
+Our service providers - Our business partners, suppliers and sub-contractors who help us provide our Website, products and services.
+This includes, for example, our e-commerce platform providers, analytics providers, marketing and advertising service providers, website development and troubleshooting service providers.
+Our service providers may include, but are not limited to:

 We may also disclose your personal information to other third-parties, for example: